perma-id/w3id.org/gerbil/README.md

 # GERBIL
-GERBIL is a general entity annotator benchmark, GERBIL QA is a benchmarking framework for question answering systems and GERBIL SW is a benchmark framework for other semantic web systems such as attribute prediction.
-This redirect links to the instances of GERBIL, GERBIL QA, GERBIL SW and their SPARQL endpoints hosted by AKSW.
+* GERBIL is a general entity annotator benchmark,
+* GERBIL QA is a benchmarking framework for question answering systems, and
+* GERBIL KBC is a benchmark framework for tasks related to knowledge graph curation.

+This redirect links to the instances of GERBIL, GERBIL QA, GERBIL SW and their SPARQL endpoints hosted by Paderborn University.

 ## Links